Q: How do you make a craft kit dance?

 Hearts and Crafts

-As a kid, Valentine’s Day was my favorite holiday.
+As I grew older, I learned to appreciate every party, holiday, and special occasion.
+Valentine’s Day was my favorite.
 Each year I awoke to a trail of paper hearts leading me from my room to an over-the-top breakfast in the kitchen: strawberry waffles; hot chocolate piled high with whipped cream and sprinkles; and festive streamers and heart-shaped confetti surrounding pink and red place settings.
 My incredible mom threw this fun little party for my sisters and me every February 14, rising at dawn or staying up too late the night before to set it all up.
 Throughout the day, the house was a mess, but she didn't clean—she helped us craft sparkly cards or necklaces or something requiring the hot glue gun.
 It was magical.

-So I celebrate everything, just like my mom did.
+Now, as an adult, I’m just like my mom was.
+I celebrate everything.
 Every silly holiday, every birthday, every first something, every last something.
 And I make family togetherness a priority, just like my grandmother did.
 (The kids even call their juice boxes “happies” when it’s 5 o’clock.
 “Happies” is just too fun not to say.)

 But get this: through my first six years of motherhood, I also worked full-time as a professional copywriter at Nike World Headquarters.
 The only time I had to celebrate and play with my kids was in the fringe hours of the day.
 I knew how hard it was for working moms to carve out intentional, screen-free family time, let alone plan for the holidays . . .

-Just before my third baby turned one, I had coffee with a friend I hadn't seen in years.
+Just before my third baby turned one, I had coffee with a coworker.
 She was pregnant with her second child and wanted advice on balancing a career with being a mom.
 It sparked an inspiring and powerful conversation about working moms—and all moms—and just how awesome they are.

 In the first few months of running my side-hustle (which I’d hastily named Meghan’s Craft Kits), my goal was to help kids experience the same holiday magic I did as a child, while giving their hard-working moms and dads the break they deserved.